corda/corda-docs/content/en/docs/cenm/1.3/network-map-overview.md

 ## HTTP network map protocol

-If the node is configured to connect with a network using the `networkServices` section of the config, then it first uploads its own signed `NodeInfo` to the server at the `networkMapUrl` (and each time it changes on startup) and then proceeds to download the entire network map from the same server.
+If the node is configured to connect with a network using the `networkServices` section of the config, then it first uploads its own signed `NodeInfo` to the server at the `networkMapUrl` (and each time it changes on start-up) and then proceeds to download the entire network map from the same server.
 The network map consists of a list of `NodeInfo` hashes.
 The node periodically polls for the network map (based on the HTTP cache expiry header) and any new entries are downloaded and cached.
 Entries which no longer exist are deleted from the node’s cache.